whoisdsmith/BOOKMRKS-MTHRFCKR-II/Media/Audio.md

 ---

-### Audio-Pro Audio-VST
+#### Audio-Pro Audio-VST

 ![](https://static.kvraudio.com/i/b/epicverb.jpg)

-[epicVerb by Variety Of Sound](https://www.kvraudio.com/product/epicverb_by_variety_of_sound) - epicVerb is a reverb plug-in that aims at both tight small room and ambience effect simulation, well suited to modern drum and vocal product...
+[epicVerb by Variety Of Sound](https://www.kvraudio.com/product/epicverb_by_variety_of_sound) - epicVerb is a reverb plug-in that aims at both tight small room and ambience effect simulation, well suited to modern drum and vocal product…

 2022-10-28T19:37:58.000Z